-The fifth lap also brought the demon of trail boredom.
-Races like the Tour of the White Mountains ensure that you don’t keep seeing the same stuff over and over again, which definitely keeps my mentally more alert.
+The fifth lap of the Prescott 6’er also brought the demon of trail boredom.
+Races like the Tour of the White Mountains ensure that you don’t keep seeing the same stuff over and over again, which definitely keeps me mentally more alert.
 I kept getting that Groundhog Day feeling.

-By the time I finished that last lap, I knew I was for the first time ever in dead last (but my time would’ve gotten me into mid-pack in the familiar and comfortable environs of the regular solo class, so that’s good!).
-And there was really no way for me to move up, so I just said “it’s time to go have a shower … but maybe first a stop at the portable toilets.”
-I was also a bit in the Groundhog Day cycle of boredom, where I’d seen the same trails too much in a given time frame.
+By the time I finished that last lap, I knew I was for the first time ever in dead last.
+But my time would’ve gotten me into mid-pack in the familiar and comfortable environs of the regular solo class.
+And there was really no way for me to move up.
+So I just said “it’s time to go have a shower … but maybe first a stop at the portable toilets.”
+I was also a bit in the Groundhog Day cycle of boredom.
+I’d seen the same trails too much in a given time frame.

-Let me digress here: The next time you are at a any sort of event where there are portable toilets, make sure you thank the people who keep those in decent shape.
+Let me digress here: When you’re at an event where there are portable toilets, thank the people who keep those in decent shape.
 Shake their hand, and don’t even think of cringing when you do.
 They are vital and important people taking on an extremely dirty job to make your life better through sanitation.
 Better yet, go immediately to your streaming media player and find the Australian film “Kenny,” which is all about the adventures of a portable toilet plumber.
 You will never take these people for granted again!

 About the event itself – so low key and laid back.
 If you sign up for a future Prescott 6’er, you won’t have to wait in long lines.
 You won’t have to circle around looking for parking.
-You won’t have to drive into some remote place (you can even send people for a quick supply run to a nearby grocery store if you forget something, and even bike shops aren’t far away).
+You won’t have to drive into some remote place.
+You can even send people for a quick supply run to a nearby grocery store if you forget something.
+And bike shops aren’t far away.

-I’m hoping some event photos appear, especially since I saw a few people snapping shots with SLR cameras; the only other photos are from the start/finish shoot, which frankly doesn’t make for very good photography.
+I’m hoping some event photos appear, especially since I saw a few people snapping shots with SLR cameras.
+The only other photos are from the start/finish shoot, which doesn’t make for very good photography.

 The promoters also provided a pretty cool event t-shirt, along with some free gels and fizzy electrolyte tabs.
 Racers would also find coolers full of water and Hammer Nutrition products, along with solid stuff like bananas and cookies.

 I would definitely race this event again and recommend it to anyone interested in a longer event.
-The six-hour (along with the 12 and 34) format has its ups and downs: You see the same trails a lot, unlike something like the Tour of the White Mountains where it’s one giant loop.
-On the other hand, this format allows you to support yourself much more easily.
+The six-hour (along with the 12 and 34) format has its ups and downs.
+You see the same trails a lot, unlike something like the Tour of the White Mountains where it’s one giant loop.
+This format allows you to support yourself much more easily.
 Personally, I like to do a bit of both.